5had3z/k8s-ansible/README.md

 # HA-k8s with Ansible

 This project aims to create a set of playbooks to spin up a high-availability k8s cluster with ansible.
+Other kubernetes manifests are also provided for auxiliary tasks such as metallb.
+There are four main roles.
+The containerd and kubernetes roles gets all nodes ready with the aformentioned packages.
+The masters role sets-up the master nodes in a high-availablity configuration (one node is the main master, others are backups).
+Finally there is a playbook for the basic worker nodes.
+The main things you are reqired to do is to change the IP addresses of everything and have a set of ubuntu 22.04 targets with SSH access.